heendung/jkil/_pages/about.md

 ---

 <br/>
 I am a Research Scientist at <a href="https://research.adobe.com/">Adobe Research</a>.
 I earned my Ph.D. in Computer Science and Engineering from The Ohio State University, where I was fortunate to work with [Wei-Lun (Harry) Chao](https://sites.google.com/view/wei-lun-harry-chao/).
-Before joining Adobe Research, I interned at <a href="https://research.google">Google Research</a> and <a href="https://www.amazon.science/publications">Amazon Alexa AI</a>.
+Prior to Adobe, I interned at <a href="https://research.google">Google Research</a> and <a href="https://www.amazon.science/publications">Amazon Alexa AI</a>.

-I am broadly interested in Vision and Language.
-Recently, I have been focusing on the following topics:
- - **Multimodal document understanding (e.g., textbooks with figures and tables)**
+I am broadly interested in Vision and Language, with a recent focus on multimodal document understanding and web/UI agents.
+Feel free to contact me at [jkil@adobe.com](mailto:jkil@adobe.com) for university collaborations and internships.
- - **Multimodal web/UI agents**

-Feel free to contact me for **university collaborations** and **internships**.